 Beyond that, the U.S. needs to get serious about guaranteeing people adequate basic healthcare, so that they do not have preventable health problems.
 Every illness that goes untreated because people cannot afford treatment is not only an unnecessary harm, but also needlessly makes people more vulnerable to COVID (and in future pandemics).
 We have a simple and effective way to ensure that a lack of money isn’t making our population sicker.
 Medicare For All (M4A) would give comprehensive medical care (including vision, dental, hearing, and mental healthcare) to everyone living in the U.S. and end all the premiums, copays, deductibles, coinsurances, and surprise bills that make getting healthcare a nightmare.
 M4A would end the ridiculous scam that is the Affordable Care Act marketplace exchange as well as the unjust for-profit commercial health insurance system we have now.
 Ultimately, the United States faces a simple question: is it going to do what is necessary to keep its population in good health, or is it going to let people die needlessly?
 We know what the answer has been so far.

 What are the different “endgames” for the pandemic?
 In a March 2020 piece in the Atlantic, Ed Yong predicted three scenarios for “How the Pandemic Will End.”
 The possibilities were: all countries bring the virus under control in a coordinated manner (unlikely, he wrote); the virus “burns” though the world population and eventually fizzles out due to “herd immunity”; or we play a “protracted game of whack-a-mole” with the virus, putting out flare-ups while waiting for a vaccine to be developed.
 Yong recently wrote that, unfortunately, for the U.S., the virus is “here to stay,” meaning it will become endemic.
-The hope is that eventually (once enough people have been exposed to the virus through vaccination or infection), the virus will become more like a common cold virus, or maybe occur seasonally similar to the flu.
+The hope is that eventually (once enough people have been exposed to the virus through vaccination or infection), the virus will become more like a common cold virus, or maybe occur seasonally similar to the flu; however, this remains to be seen.
 (It should be noted that the flu typically kills tens of thousands of Americans each year, so the flu is not benign like a common cold.)

 Now we have a changing narrative around what is considered possible, as Yong writes in his recent piece.
 What was considered possible, and desirable, was herd immunity through vaccination.
 Even in the early days of the pandemic, according to a May 3, 2021, New York Times article, “when vaccines for the coronavirus were still just a glimmer on the horizon, the term ‘herd immunity’ came to signify the endgame: the point when enough Americans would be protected from the virus so we could be rid of the pathogen and reclaim our lives.”